mysociety/alaveteli/installing/manual_install.md

     INCOMING_EMAIL_PREFIX = 'foi+'
     INCOMING_EMAIL_DOMAIN = 'example.com'

-When you set up your MTA, note that if there is some error inside Rails, the email is returned with an exit code 75, which for Exim at least means the MTA will try again later.
+When you set up your MTA, if there is some error inside Rails, the email is returned with an exit code 75, which for Exim at least means the MTA will try again later.
 Additionally, a stacktrace is emailed to `CONTACT_EMAIL`.

-`INSTALL-exim4.md` describes one possible configuration for Exim (>= 1.9).
+See [this example]({{ site.baseurl }}exim4) for a possible configuration for Exim (>=1.9).

-A well-configured installation of this code will separately have had Exim make a backup copy of the email in a separate mailbox, just in case.
+A well-configured installation of this code will have had Exim make a backup copy of the email in a separate mailbox, just in case.

 ## Set up configs